Building Meaningful Relationships

 There is nothing I love so well as the moment of epiphany that marks when real learning occurs.
 I love everything about the learning process, but mostly I love the way that my students breathe life into what we’re studying.
 I find that as I teach, I’m always learning, and I find that cycle deliciously exhilarating.
 I graduated from BYU with a degree in English Teaching and Japanese; I also pursued a Master’s Degree in Literacy at Utah State University.
 I’ve spent most of my adult life teaching: Japanese and English Language Arts to high-schoolers, reading skills to elementary schoolers, and a course I like to call “How to be a Person” taught exclusively to my two children.

 I currently reside in Western New York where the weather colors everything we do.
-Here, summer is verdant and I like to camp and hike and fill up on sunshine; winters are long and grey– it feels a little like Narnia.
+Here, summer is verdant and I like to camp and hike and fill up on sunshine; winters are long and gray– it feels a little like Narnia.
 Then, suddenly, a tulip leaf peeks out of the snow, and hope renews: this is spring.
 Of course, nothing beats autumn.
 In the shade of gold and red trees, we harvest apples, concord grapes, and giant peaches so full of juice that when you take a bite it dribbles down your chin.
 I like traveling, being with my family, and when all else fails, a soft chair, a giant bowl of popcorn, and a really good book.

 I was first introduced to foreign languages when I was just a young girl and took a mini-course in German.
 It fascinated me and my journey began.
 I created my own alphabet with my sisters and wrote notes in that language/code for years.
 When I hit high school and had foreign language options, I took more German whenever possible and when German wasn’t available, I took Spanish.
 When I started my college years, I added Russian to the mix.
 After three years at Utah State University, I had my bachelor’s degree along with a secondary education teaching certificate.
 After graduation, I served a mission for the Church of Jesus Christ of Latter-day Saints.
 Even though I was called to the Russia Samara Mission, I started out in San Diego, California speaking Spanish.
 I then went on to live for over a year in Russia splitting my time there between Samara, Rostov, and Volgograd.
 After my mission, I had a short career in a traditional brick and mortar high school where I taught all three languages at Carbon High School.
 During that time, I went with two other teachers and we took a group of our students to Germany for an exchange program.
 I lived in Hamburg for a month that summer and loved my time there.
 I “retired” from teaching for a while after I married and then became pregnant with my first child.
 I couldn’t seem to stay away from languages or education and ended up teaching English as a Second Language for the College of Eastern Utah (now USU-Eastern).
-Later that year, I was an assistant and lesson developer for my husband who taught Japanese for the same college.
-After getting all of our ten kids added to our family, five the biological way and five through adoption, I re-entered the teaching field this time in the virtual world.
+Later that year, I was an assistant and lesson developer for my husband who taught Japanese at the same college.
+After getting all of our ten kids added to our family, five the biological way and five through adoption, I re-entered the teaching field – this time in the virtual world.
 Since then, I have taught for Utah Online, Utah Virtual Academy, Kids On Line Academy, and Williamsburg Academy.
 I have been a teacher at home as well as I have taught my own children using online resources and schools along with traditional homeschool and local co-ops.
 I have also been involved in other aspects of education such as curriculum development, assessment creation, website development and management, registration, recruitment and more.
 I have a passion for children, families, education, cultures, and languages.

 It was as a young teenager that I had an experience that produced an epiphany about the direction for my future professional life.
 In our social studies class, we had an assignment to write a story about pioneers.
 I had always felt that my teacher was indifferent to me and favored many of the other students.
 So I determined to prove to him that I was a good student and a good person.
 With that story, I tried something I had never done before.
 I determined to write a story the way that my favorite authors wrote their stories and captivated their readers.
 The story I selected was based largely on my great-grandfather, who, at 12 became the man of the family when his father died.
 The story had dialogue and descriptions like I had never written before, and though the work was hard, the result gave me a lot of satisfaction.
 I knew it was very good.